L’Avventura-1960

 Think what Janet Leigh’s Marion Crane was in Psycho to John Garvin and Vera Miles, Sam Loomis, and Lila Crane.

 Be that as it may, as an interesting if not completely odd comparison, L’Avventura is a brilliant film and not just for the story alone.
-Black and white cinematography of the grandest kind transplants the film viewer to a fabulous yet haunting island where a good portion of the events occur.
+Black and white cinematography of the grandest kind transplants the film viewer to a fabulous yet haunting island where the events occur.

 Frequent shots of the gorgeous Mediterranean Sea and its roaring waves pepper the action.